lkasper16/FNAL_JANA2/README.md

 While to run over all events present, the command is:
 `./run.sh 3100`

-Raw data files (.evio) should be linked in the `/DATA` directory
+Raw data files (.evio) should be linked in the `DATA/` directory
-ROOT files that are processed from `./run.sh` should appear in the `/ROOT` directory
+ROOT files that are processed from `./run.sh` should appear in the `ROOT/` directory
-Output files (.root, .pdf, etc.) generated from `trdclass.C` should go in the `RunOutput` directory
+Output files (.root, .pdf, etc.) generated from `trdclass.C` should go in the `RunOutput/` directory